-Policy Policies, approved by the Board of Directors, are mandatory documents that define the principles and general rules of conduct on which all activities carried out by Eni must be based in order to guarantee the achievement of the company's objectives, taking into account risks and opportunities.
+- Policies, approved by the Board of Directors, are mandatory documents that define the principles and general rules of conduct on which all activities carried out by Eni must be based in order to guarantee the achievement of the company's objectives, taking into account risks and opportunities.
 Policies cut across processes, each focusing on a key element of Company management.
-Eni Policies apply to Eni SpA and, subject to an adoption process all Eni subsidiaries; Management System Management System Guidelines ("MSG") define the guidelines common to all Eni units and Guidelines may regard either processes or compliance/governance MSGs (the latter usually approved by the Board of Directors).
-The individual MSGs issued by Eni SpA apply to subsidiaries, which take steps to ensure their adoption to their organisation, except in cases where there is a need for an exemption .
-Subsidiaries listed on regulated markets are guaranteed operational independence, which has already been granted by the Board of Directors; Procedures Procedures define the operational methods to be implemented in executing the activities of the company.
+Eni Policies apply to Eni SpA and, subject to an adoption process all Eni subsidiaries; - Management System Guidelines ("MSG") define the guidelines common to all Eni units and may regard either processes or compliance/governance MSGs (the latter usually approved by the Board of Directors).
+The individual MSGs issued by Eni SpA apply to subsidiaries, which take steps to ensure their adoption to their organisation, except in cases where there is a need for an exemption178.
+Subsidiaries listed on regulated markets are guaranteed operational independence, which has already been granted by the Board of Directors; - Procedures define the operational methods to be implemented in executing the activities of the company.
 They describe the tasks and responsibilities of the organizational contacts involved, management and control methods and communication flows.
 They regulate corporate operations also in order to pursue the objectives of compliance with local regulations.
-The content is defined in compliance with the Policies and MSGs as implemented by the companies; Operating Instruction • Operating Instructions define in detail the operating methods relating to a specific function/ obligations regulated therein.
+The content is defined in compliance with the Policies and MSGs as implemented by the companies; - Operating Instructions define in detail the operating methods relating to a specific function/ organisational unit/professional family or to Eni people and functions involved in the obligations regulated therein.